erikoest/symath/README.md

 Using the library:

 <pre>
-  > require 'Sy'
+  > require 'SyMath'
 </pre>

 ### Simple introduction

-A convenient way to explore the Sy library is using the interactive Ruby interpreter, irb:
+A convenient way to explore the SyMath library is using the interactive Ruby interpreter, irb:

 <pre>
   > # Load the sy library
-  > require 'sy'
+  > require 'symath'
   => false
   > # Add the symbols module to your environment
-  > extend Sy::Definitions
+  > extend SyMath::Definitions
   => main
 </pre>